-On May 10, 2024, we entered into a Securities Purchase Agreement with Dowslake, pursuant to which Dowslake agreed to purchase 330,823 shares of Common Stock for the purchase price of approximately \$854, which represents a per share purchase price of \$2.58, and an unsecured convertible promissory note with the principal amount of \$146 for an aggregate purchase price of \$1,000.
+On May 10, 2024, we entered into a Securities Purchase Agreement with Dowslake, pursuant to which Dowslake agreed to purchase 330,823 shares of common stock for a purchase price of approximately \$854, which represents a per share purchase price of \$2.58, and an unsecured convertible promissory note with a principal amount of \$146 for an aggregate purchase price of \$1,000.

-On May 29, 2024, we entered into a Securities Purchase Agreement with certain institutional investors pursuant to which we agreed to issue and sell, in a registered direct offering using the Shelf Registration, an aggregate of 727,706 shares of Common Stock at a per share purchase price of \$3,448 for gross proceeds of approximately \$2,509, before deducting estimated offering expenses payable by us.
+On May 29, 2024, we entered into a Securities Purchase Agreement with certain institutional investors pursuant to which we agreed to issue and sell, in a registered direct offering using our shelf registration statement on Form S-3, an aggregate of 727,706 shares of common stock at a per share purchase price of \$3.448 for gross proceeds of approximately \$2,509, before deducting estimated offering expenses payable by us.

-On July 25, 2024, we entered into the Purchase Agreement with New Circle, pursuant to which we agreed to issue and sell up to \$50.0 million of Common Stock, at our discretion from time to time, subject to the satisfaction of the conditions in the Purchase Agreement.
+On July 25, 2024, we entered into the CSPA with New Circle, pursuant to which we agreed to issue and sell up to \$50,000 of common stock, at our discretion from time to time, subject to the satisfaction of the conditions in the Purchase Agreement.